-The TPS54260-Q1 device is a 60-V, 2.5-A, stepdown regulator with an integrated high-side MOSFET.
-Current mode control provides simple external compensation and flexible component selection.
-A low ripple pulse skip mode reduces the no load, regulated output supply current to 138 μA.
-Using the enable pin, shutdown supply current is reduced to 1.3-μA, when the enable pin is low.
+The TPS54240-Q1 device is a 42-V, 2.5-A, step-down regulator with an integrated high-side MOSFET.
+Current-mode control provides simple external compensation and flexible component selection.
+A low-ripple pulse-skip mode reduces the no-load, regulated-output supply current to 138 $\mu$ A. Using the enable pin, shutdown supply current is reduced to 1.3 $\mu$ A when the enable pin is low.

-Under voltage lockout is internally set at 2.5 V, but can be increased using the enable pin.
-The output voltage startup ramp is controlled by the slow start pin that can also be configured for sequencing and tracking.
-An open drain power good signal indicates the output is within 94% to 107% of the nominal voltage.
+Undervoltage lockout is internally set at 2.5 V, but can be increased using the enable pin.
+The output voltage start-up ramp is controlled by the slow-start pin that can also be configured for sequencing/tracking.
+An open-drain power-good signal indicates the output is within 94% to 107% of its nominal voltage.

-A wide switching frequency range allows efficiency and external component size to be optimized.
-Frequency fold back and thermal shutdown protects the part during an overload condition.
+A wide switching-frequency range allows efficiency and external component size to be optimized.
+Frequency foldback and thermal shutdown protects the part during an overload condition.

-The TPS54260-Q1 is available in 10-pin thermallyenhanced HVSSOP and 10-pin 3-mm x 3-mm VSON package.
+The TPS54240-Q1 is available in a 10-pin thermally enhanced MSOP PowerPAD package.